HYPERTROPHIC CARDIOMYOPATHY OVERVIEW

 Patient information: Stroke symptoms and diagnosis (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

 Acquired heart disease and pregnancy

-Atrial fibrillation and other atrial tachyarrhythmias in hypertrophic cardiomyopathy
+Atrial fibrillation in patients with hypertrophic cardiomyopathy

 Auscultation of cardiac murmurs